 As there are no trains going to Chiang Rai near the northern border of Bruma and the north-eastern border of Laos or for that matter, Mae Hong Son near the northwestern border of Burma, you'd have to take the bus or a plane should you wish to visit these cities.
 Touring by car would also be an ideal way to go.

 There are several bus stations around Chiang Mai linking the city to various long distance routes, not only to Bangkok but also to the central and northern areas of the country.
 Chiang Mai Arcade Bus Terminal is the main station situated northeast of the city.
 You can also take the ten to a twelve-hour bus ride to Bangkok from here.

-There are a number of shorter rides to places like Phitsanulok and Ayutthaya in central Thailand.
+There are a number of shorter rides to places such as Phitsanulok and Ayutthaya in central Thailand.
 You'd need to hop on one of the Songthaew or tuk-tuks to get here, though.
 You could even take a Samlor ride if you can find one.
 If you'd like to take a bus trip within the greater Chiang Mai region, then you'd have to do this from the Central Chang Pheuak Bus Terminal north of Chiang Puak Gate.

 Unfortunately, the city of Chiang Mai lacks a public rapid transit transport infrastructure such as the setup you find in Bangkok, which has the Bangkok Skytrain transit system and the underground Bangkok Metro.
 The local bus service in Chiang Mai serves its routes far less frequently than you'd expect from a city of this size.

-Many of the local Chiang Mai Travel solutions are provided in the form of Metered Taxis, Motorcycles, Songthaews, Tuk Tuks and Samlors.
+Many local Chiang Mai Travel solutions are provided in the form of Metered Taxis, Motorcycles, Songthaews, Tuk Tuks and Samlors.